Full Surface Records: History

 In 2005, Cleveland-based rap group Bone Thugs-n-Harmony, signed with Full Surface and secured a distribution deal with Interscope, the following year.
 In 2005, DMX was about to sign to Full Surface but chose Sony Urban Music instead.
+"He felt like the situation wasn't complementing him," Swizz explained.
+"He just wasn't comfortable with the situation. ...
+It was just a whole mix up".
 In April 2006, it was announced Ruff Ryders alumni Eve, signed a joint venture deal with Full Surface and Dr. Dre's Aftermath.
 Eve went on to release the singles "Tambourine" and "Give It to You".

-In October 2007, it was announced another Ruff Ryders alumni, Drag-On, signed a record deal with Full Surface.
+In September 2007, Interscope Records and CodeBlack Entertainment released Bone Thugs-N-Harmony's semi-autobiographical film I Tried.
+While the label was not credited in the film itself, it is associated with the film and stars Bone Thugs-N-Harmony and label founder Swizz Beatz.
+That October, it was announced another Ruff Ryders alumni, Drag-On, signed a record deal with Full Surface.
+A Drag-On project was expected to be released through Full Surface.
+However, as the label was unable to find distribution for the project, the album was shelved.